Artwork Specifications for Exhibition and Display Graphics

 DTP Applications

-Images - Image files should be at least 75 dpi @ 100% of the final output size or 100 dpi @ 75% of the final output size or 300 dpi @ 25% of the final output size.
+Images - Image files should be a minimum of 100 dpi @ 100% of the final output size or 300 dpi @ 50% of the final output size.
 Do not use images taken from web pages, Powerpoint, Excel, Word or Clipart as resolution is likely to be low.

 Output Size - For large graphics used in Pop-Up and Banner stands, create a single page at 25% of the full output size, we will set the points for splitting panels on Pop-Ups.
 Make sure "Facing Pages" is turned off.